Skip to main navigation

 Based on your answers, the problem may not improve without medical care.

-Make an appointment to see your doctor in the next 1 to 2 weeks.
+Make an appointment to see your doctor in the next 1 to 2 weeks, or contact your telehealth provider.

 If appropriate, try home treatment while you are waiting for the appointment.

-If symptoms get worse or you have any concerns, call your doctor.
+If symptoms get worse or you have any concerns, call your doctor or telehealth provider.
 You may need care sooner.

 Sometimes people don't want to call 911.
 They may think that their symptoms aren't serious or that they can just get someone else to drive them.
 Or they might be concerned about the cost.
 But based on your answers, the safest and quickest way for you to get the care you need is to call 911 for medical transport to the hospital.